Symbiota/Symbiota-Documentation/versioned_docs/version-3.3/4-Editor_Guide/7-Editing_Searching_Records/1-symbiota_data_fields.md

 ### Preparation Details

-Free text field to record notes providing more context about the physical preparation and condition of the sample.<br></br>
+Notes providing more context about the physical preparation and condition of the sample.<br></br>
 **Examples:** `upper and lower GI tract` `kidney, left, whole` `prepared with borax`

 ### Individual Count